piso77/fpga-fun/toycpu/README.md

-# ATTOPU - a 4 inst cpu from StackOverflow
+# ToyCPU - an FPGA/Verilog learning ground in the form of a simple cpu

-Original post and src:
+Original post and src that inspired this work:

 https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153